- be_ixf; php_sdk; php_sdk_1.4.18

 E-Mail: apodacaj@sou.edu

-Director of the Oregon Center for the Arts at Southern Oregon University
+Executive Director, The Oregon Center for the Arts

 E-Mail: humphred2@sou.edu